 - Unless otherwise directed, writers should link to only federal, state or service websites — .gov, .mil or Fed.us addresses.

-- Use hyperlinks rather than writing out the complete URL in the text: The National Domestic Violence Hotline is a web resources and 24-hour help line for victims of domestic abuse seeking resources and support.
+- Accessible: The National Domestic Violence Hotline is a web resources and 24-hour help line for victims of domestic abuse seeking resources and support.

-- Writers contributing content for MC&FP websites and applications will most often use hyperlinks when referencing Department of Defense or military service policies and regulations, or when they want to direct the reader to another resource, such as another website.
+- Writers contributing content for MC&FP websites and applications will most often use hyperlinks when referencing Defense Department or military service policies and regulations, or when they want to direct the reader to another resource, such as another website.

 - Do not use links to content that has no government origin or is in the public domain.
 Nongovernmental resources may be acceptable for use in rare circumstances and must have permission of the author or publisher.

-- In addition, prior to posting, the content use must receive approval from the Office of the Secretary of Defense (Public Affairs); in some instances, approval by the Department of Defense's Office of General Counsel will also be a requirement.
+- In addition, prior to posting, the content use must receive approval from the Office of the Secretary of Defense (Public Affairs); in some instances, approval by the Defense Department's Office of General Counsel will also be a requirement.

 For more information on MC&FP link policy, visit Military OneSource.